10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 *The flowering situation may change depending on the climate and weather, so we recommend checking the latest information before visiting.

-*The content, period and time of events and illuminations may vary from year to year.
+*The content, duration and times of events and illuminations may vary from year to year.

-During the blooming season, the cherry blossoms are lit up from sunset until 9:00 p.m., allowing you to enjoy a fantastic nighttime view.
-Access is convenient by car, and there is a parking lot, but it is expected to be busy during the blooming season, so we recommend that you visit with plenty of time to spare.
+During the blooming season, the cherry blossoms are lit up from sunset until 9:00 PM, allowing you to enjoy a fantastic night view.
+Access is convenient by car, and there is a parking lot, but it is expected to be crowded during the blooming season, so we recommend visiting with plenty of time to spare.

-• Night cherry blossoms/illumination: Available (during the blooming period, from sunset to 9pm)
+Night cherry blossoms and illuminations: Available (during the blooming period, from sunset to 9:00 PM)

-• Food stalls and restaurants: Available (local processed products and specialty products will be on sale during the cherry blossom season)
+Food stalls and restaurants: Available (local processed goods and specialty products will be sold during the flowering period)

-• Nearby tourist attractions: Roadside Station Daigo-no-Sato, Kanba Falls
+Nearby tourist spots: Roadside Station Daigo-no-Sato, Kanba Falls

 Daigo cherry blossoms